-Large integrated system suppliers, such as Arris Group, Cisco Systems and Ericsson, with which we have historically competed in our Video business segment, announced sale and divestiture transactions in the last several months that impacted these companies' video businesses: Arris was acquired by CommScope; Cisco Systems sold its video solutions group (now called Synamedia) to Permira, a private equity firm; and Ericsson completed the sale of a majority stake in its MediaKind video technology business to One Equity Partners, a private equity firm.
+Our competitors in our Video business include CommScope, Synamedia and MediaKind.
 In certain product lines, our competitors include companies such as ATEME and Elemental Technologies (an Amazon Web Services company).
-With respect to production and playout products, competitors include Evertz Microsystems, EVS, Grass Valley (a Belden brand) and Imagine Communications.
+With respect to production and playout products, competitors include Evertz Microsystems, EVS, Grass Valley (which is being sold by Belden to a private equity firm) and Imagine Communications.
 In the OTT market, our competitors include end-to-end online video platforms such as Brightcove and Verizon Digital Media Services, who provide comprehensive OTT infrastructure solutions, some of which overlap with our products and services.
-Our competitors in our Cable Access business include Arris, Casa Systems, Cisco Systems and Huawei Technologies.
+Our competitors in our Cable Access business include CommScope, Casa Systems, Cisco Systems and Huawei Technologies.

 A number of our principal business competitors in both of our business segments are substantially larger and/or may have access to greater financial, technical, marketing and other resources than we have.
 Consolidation in the Video industry has led to the acquisition of a number of our historic competitors over the last several years by substantially larger companies and private equity firms.
-With respect to our Cable Access business, our competitors are also substantially larger than us, and the acquisition of Arris by CommScope will create a significantly larger combined business.
+With respect to our Cable Access business, our competitors are also substantially larger than us, and the acquisition of Arris by CommScope in 2019 has created a significantly larger combined business.

 In addition, some of our larger competitors have more long-standing and established relationships with domestic and foreign customers.
-Many of these large enterprises are in a better position to withstand any significant reduction in spending by customers in our markets.
+Many of these large enterprises are in a better position to withstand any significant reduction in spending by customers in our markets and may be better able to navigate the market uncertainty caused by the COVID-19 pandemic.
 They often have broader product lines and market focus, and may not be as susceptible to downturns in a particular market.
 These competitors may also be able to bundle their products together to meet the needs of a particular customer, and may be capable of delivering more complete solutions than we are able to provide.
 To the extent large enterprises that currently do not compete directly with us choose to enter our markets by acquisition or otherwise, competition would likely intensify.